Ergon-moe/Bitcoin-Static/CONTRIBUTING.md

 of the change, so you can be sure they are willing to spend the time required to review your work.

+### Merge Request Philosophy

+Patchsets should always be focused.
+For example, a merge request could add a feature, fix a bug, or refactor code; but not a mixture.
+Please also avoid super merge requests which attempt to do too much, are overly large, or overly complex as this makes review difficult.

+#### Features

+When adding a new feature, thought must be given to the long term technical debt and maintenance that feature may require after inclusion.
+Before proposing a new feature that will require maintenance, please consider if you are willing to maintain it (including bug fixing).
+If features get orphaned with nobody using and caring for them in the future, they may be removed by the project maintainers.

+#### Refactoring

+Refactoring is a necessary part of any software project's evolution.
+The following guidelines cover refactoring merge requests for the project.

+There are three categories of refactoring: code-only moves, code style fixes, and code refactoring.
+In general, refactoring merge requests should not mix these three kinds of activities in order to make refactoring merge requests easy to review and uncontroversial.
+In all cases, refactoring MRs must not change the behaviour of code within the merge request (bugs must be preserved as is).

+Project maintainers aim for a quick turnaround on refactoring merge requests, so where possible keep them short, uncomplex and easy to verify.

+Merge requests that refactor the code should not be made by new contributors.
+It requires a certain level of experience to know where the code belongs to and to understand the full ramification (including rebase effort of other open MRs).

+Trivial merge requests or merge requests that refactor the code with no clear benefits may be immediately closed by the maintainers to reduce unnecessary workload on reviewing.

 #### Critical code paths

 Some code paths are more critical than others.
 This applies to code such as